 Creating subdomains in SPanel

-Next, you need to enter a valid subdomain.
+You’ll see a drop-down menu with all your primary domain and the addon domains you’ve added to your account.
+Select the one you need and enter a valid subdomain.
 Subdomains can consist of letters, numbers, and hyphens.

 You now need to pick a document root for the new subdomain. by default, SPanel creates a new folder in the account’s Home directory, but you can choose a custom folder by typing the filepath in the Document Root field.

 After you click the Create Subdomain button, SPanel will set up the new subdomain and configure it to work with the document root (if the folder doesn’t exist already, SPanel will create it, as well).
 The new subdomain, along with all the existing ones, will be available in the list at the bottom of the page.